rosemonga91/data-analyst-coursework/README.md

 # data-analyst-coursework
-Projects related to the Junior Data Analyst course.
+Projects related to the Junior Data Analyst course